aacl2023-srw/aacl2023-srw.github.io/faq.md

 #### Q: Where should I submit for pre-submission mentoring?

 **A:** You should submit on the START submission site by clicking the link for pre-submission mentoring.
-For details, see the AACL-IJCNLP SRW author guidelines for page limits and submission information:
+For details, see the IJCNLP-AACL SRW author guidelines for page limits and submission information:
 [Author Guidelines](https://aacl2023-srw.github.io/author)

 #### Q: What are the restrictions on the number of pages for a paper submitted to the Student Research Workshop?

-**A:** See the AACL-IJCNLP SRW author guidelines for page limits and submission information:
+**A:** See the IJCNLP-AACL SRW author guidelines for page limits and submission information:
 [Author Guidelines](https://aacl2023-srw.github.io/author)

 #### Q: Double submission: where should it be mentioned that the paper will be submitted to other conference for reviewing?

-**A:** Double submission to the AACL-IJCNLP SRW and other AACL-IJCNLP workshops is prohibited.
+**A:** Double submission to the IJCNLP-AACL SRW and other IJCNLP-AACL workshops is prohibited.

 <!--
 #### Q: If accepted, can a paper be published in the proceedings, even if it the student cannot take part at the workshop?